Summary

 Treaties

-Switzerland participates in the multilateral social security agreement with all European Economic Area countries and has bilateral agreements with more than 20 non EEA countries, including the US, UK, Canada, Australian, India and Japan.
+Switzerland participates in the multilateral social security agreement with all European Economic Area countries and has bilateral agreements with more than 20 non EEA countries, including the US, UK, Canada, Australia, India and Japan.
 These agreements determine which country has the right the levy social security contributions, has the obligation to provide benefits, and prevent social security being levied twice on the same income.
 Most inbounds expatriates to Switzerland therefore continue to pay home country social security rather than Swiss contributions.
+The bilateral agreement with the UK limits home country coverage to two years rather than the usual five, and unusually for a bilateral treaty, has provisions for those who regularly work across borders.
+Special rules also apply to individuals working in Switzerland and other EEA countries on a regular basis.

 The Swiss authorities usually take a positive view of applications to extend periods of overseas social security coverage under the bilateral agreements.